 6 Reasons why ‘Help to Buy isn’t the answer to Britain’s home-ownership crisis

 Since the credit crunch and property market crash of 2008, the government has been trying to breathe life into Britain’s mortgage market.
-Some would say that the tightened criteria being implemented by Britain’s banks and building societies is a necessary evil, a chronic shortage of affordable home loans is bad for prosperity, consumer confidence and the wider economy.
+Some would say that the tightened criteria implemented by Britain’s banks and building societies are a necessary evil, a chronic shortage of affordable home loans is bad for prosperity, consumer confidence and the broader economy.
 The Help to Buy scheme was supposed to change all that.

 What is the Help to Buy Scheme?

 In simple terms, the UK government’s Help to Buy scheme lends homebuyers the funds required for a mortgage deposit.
-A growing number of people are being squeezed out of the market due to steeply rising house prices.
+A growing number of people squeezed out of the market due to steeply rising house prices.
 A commensurate rise in rental rates has left many relatively affluent consumers unable to raise more than a 5% deposit.
-To get people on the first rung of the property ladder, the government committed billions of pounds to make up the shortfall between the 5% deposit provided by homebuyers and the 10% to 20% required under toughened lending criteria.
+The government committed billions of pounds to get people on the first rung of the property ladder to make up the shortfall between the 5% deposit provided by homebuyers and the 10% to 20% required under toughened lending criteria.

 So far, the government has subsidised home purchases to the tune of nearly £6 billion under the scheme, and this figure could reach £12 billion by the time the initiative draws to a close.
-In essence, the government will have a major stake-holding in up to £130 billion worth of home loans – owed directly to the banks and building societies the taxpayer propped up back in 2008.
+In essence, the government will have a significant stake-holding in up to £130 billion worth of home loans – owed directly to the banks and building societies the taxpayer propped up back in 2008.

 1. It only helps those who already have money